microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 This tutorial showcases the ease of accessing eye gaze data to select targets.
 It includes an example for subtle yet powerful feedback to provide confidence to the user that a target is focused while not being overwhelming.
-In addition, we showcase a simple example of smart notifications that automatically disappear after being read.
+In addition, there is a simple example of smart notifications that automatically disappear after being read.

 **Summary**: Fast and effortless target selections using a combination of Eyes, Voice and Hand input.